Skip to main content

 Academic

-The inquiry into the existence of “completely free and private” wellness applications necessitates a deeper, more critical examination of the data economy and its intersection with information.
+The inquiry into the existence of “completely free and private” wellness applications necessitates a deeper, more critical examination of the data economy and its intersection with personal health information.
 The prevailing business model of the mobile application ecosystem, particularly in the wellness sector, is predicated on the acquisition and monetization of user data.

 This creates a fundamental tension with the principle of privacy, a principle that is of paramount importance when dealing with sensitive health-related information.
 This tension is often framed within the concept of the “privacy paradox,” a phenomenon wherein individuals express a strong desire for privacy yet engage in behaviors that compromise it.